bigwiv/Biopython-cn/chr13.rst

 |image6|

-Note that a clade°Øs color includes the branch leading to that clade, as well as its descendents.
+Note that a clade‚Äôs color includes the branch leading to that clade, as well as its descendents.
 The common ancestor of E and F turns out to be just under the root, and with this coloring we can see exactly where the root of the tree is.

-My, we°Øve accomplished a lot!
-Let°Øs take a break here and save our work.
+My, we‚Äôve accomplished a lot!
+Let‚Äôs take a break here and save our work.
-Call the ``write`` function with a file name or handle °™ here we use standard output, to see what would be written °™ and the format ``phyloxml``.
+Call the ``write`` function with a file name or handle ‚Äî here we use standard output, to see what would be written ‚Äî and the format ``phyloxml``.
 PhyloXML saves the colors we assigned, so you can open this phyloXML file in another tree viewer like Archaeopteryx, and the colors will show up there, too.